Bachelor of Science in Nursing (BSN)

 Ever wonder what it would be like being a nurse?
 Maybe you’d like to switch careers but can’t afford to spend four more years in college.
 How about 12 months?
 That’s right—at ECPI University, you can now turn your Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree into a Bachelor of Science in Nursing (BSN) in as little as one year through our fast track nursing program!

-Get a New Start with a BSN
+Get a New Start with a BS to BSN

-Whether you majored in business, history, or one of the sciences, all you need is a bachelor’s degree from an accredited college or university and the ability to meet ECPI University’s institutional requirements.* Upon graduation from our accelerated BSN program, you can be prepared to take the NCLEX-RN examination and become a registered nurse, caring for patients and making a difference in the lives of others.
+Whether you majored in business, history, or one of the sciences, all you need is a bachelor’s degree from an accredited college or university and the ability to meet ECPI University’s institutional requirements.* Upon graduation from our BS to BSN program, you can be prepared to take the NCLEX-RN examination and become a registered nurse, caring for patients and making a difference in the lives of others.

-Even better, accelerated BSN programs could allow you to get a head start on your career, as more and more healthcare providers are seeking nurses with advanced education.
+Even better, BS to BSN programs could allow you to get a head start on your career, as more and more healthcare providers are seeking nurses with advanced education.
 In fact, the American Nurses Association has set a goal for 2020 that 80% of all nurses hold a Bachelor of Science in Nursing (BSN).**

 - A bachelor's degree with a minimum final degree GPA of 2.5